 If the buyer requests repairs or replacements, you are entitled to a copy of the home inspection report.
 You then can determine if it is fair to repair or replace those items.
 You don’t have to accept all the things the buyer requested, but that can be the reason for the buyer trying to renegotiate the price or cancel the contract.
 After you and the buyer agree to move forward with the transaction, make sure you ask the buyer to release any contingencies that may conflict with the terms you have agreed upon.

 Before you sign the final documents, communicate with your agent to make sure the title company and mortgage lender have everything covered for you.
 Once the paperwork is signed and the closing is completed, you will relinquish your keys to the new owner.
 Don’t forget the mailbox key if you are in a homeowners’ association.
 The title company will send the closing documents to the county for documentation (replacing your name with the new owner’s name as the owner of the house).
 The funds may take up to a week to transfer to your bank, but after that the transaction is complete.
 Congratulations!
 I hope you find this article helpful.
-If you do, please share it and subscribe to our posts for future articles that will be beneficial to you.
+If you do, please share it on your Facebook page for us.
 Thanks!